 The Re-usable plant ties (at right) are the easiest I've found to tie tomato stems to stakes, trellises or wire cages.
 Durable, self-gripping tape is soft, yet strong enough to hold up heavy tomato vines.
 No more struggling to tie knots in hard-to-reach places.

 Keep soil moist.
 Tomatoes are thirsty, so water as often as needed to keep the soil evenly moist, but not soggy.
 When growing tomatoes indoors, in a warm, dry house, they may need watered every couple days until they get established.
 For seedlings, it's best to water from the bottom, using a watering tray.
-This helps to prevent fungal diseases such as damping off.
+This helps to prevent fungus such as damping off.
 Use room-temperature water.

 Separate seedlings when they grow their "true" (second set of) leaves.
 Transplant them to 6-in (15 cm) pots, just 1 plant per pot.
 Plant the stems slightly deeper than they were in the previous pot or tray.
 Discard any weak seedlings.